-ENTSOG will monitor the use of the CNOTs for emergency conditions, along with the evolution of operational processes and needs - and will revise them if needed, as required by the Hydrogen and Decarbonised Gas Market Package.
+ENTSOG will monitor the use of the CNOTs for emergency conditions, along with the evolution of operational processes and needs - and will revise them if needed, as required by Regulation (EU) 2024/1789.

 Considering that most EU Member States import natural gas from non-EU countries and that a very large share of those imports originates from, or crosses, third countries to the EU, ENTSOG will further strengthen the cooperation between EU TSOs and third-country TSOs that play an important role in EU gas supplies and contribute to the preparedness for emergencies.